-The Fusion in the ArcSight Platform User's Guide provides Access Control Lists (ACLs) to control the access of the users or user groups on SOAR objects.
+The ArcSight Platform provides Access Control Lists (ACLs) to control the access of the users or user groups on SOAR objects.
 These objects include action capabilities, credentials, custom scripts, enrichment capabilities, enrichment plugins, integrations and integration types.
 For example, you might prefer a specific group of users to access some specific integrations.
 In such scenarios you can edit the access controls of the user groups in Access Control Lists tab.